About Rochester City Ballet

 Many RCB productions are presented with live music or through artistic collaboration with a vibrant array of musicians and ensembles such as the Cello Divas, Stephen Kennedy, Deborah Fox, Hans Davidsson and the Eastman Rochester Orchestra Initiative, Arabesque Winds, The Ying Quartet, pianist Elinor Freer, and Jeff Tyzik and the Rochester Philharmonic Orchestra (RPO.)

 In July 2010, RCB presented its first New York City season.
 In July 2013, RCB was selected to perform in the Inside/Out performance series at the renowned Jacob’s Pillow Dance Festival in Massachusetts.
-The company of 20 dancers lives in Rochester and almost half joined the company from our partner school, the Timothy M. Draper Center for Dance Education.
+The company of 17 dancers works almost year-round in the Finger Lakes Region and almost half joined the company from our partner school, the Timothy M. Draper Center for Dance Education.

 RCB has invited celebrated guest choreographers like Inma Rubio Thomas, Patrick Corbin, Daniel Gwirtzman, Bill Evans, and Edward Ellison to set work on the company.
 RCB also has performed American masterworks by George Balanchine (Serenade) and Gerald Arpino (Valentine).